savt22/poly-step-seq/README.md

 There's also a random feature - toggling it on when the sequence is off will create a random bassline, each step of which can be edited after creation.

-MIDI clock, MIDI start/stop now working, as is 2PPQN clock out (only tested with Pocket Operator on sync mode 4).
+It also has MIDI clock, MIDI start/stop out and 2PPQN clock out (only tested with Pocket Operator on sync mode 4, but this should work with volcas too).